 Burlington real estate guide & listings for sale

-In Burlington, around half of dwellings are single detached homes, and the remaining houses are mainly large apartment buildings and townhouses.
-This city is primarily composed of four or more bedroom and three bedroom homes.
-Homeowners occupy roughly three quarters of the units in Burlington and one quarter are rented.
-Around one third of homes in this part of the Greater Hamilton metropolitan area were built between 1960 and 1980, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
+Around three quarters of the properties in the city are occupied by homeowners and one quarter are rented.
+In this city, about half of dwellings are single detached homes, and the remainder are mainly large apartment buildings and townhouses.
+About one third of properties in this part of the Greater Hamilton metropolitan area were constructed in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
+This city offers mainly four or more bedroom and three bedroom homes.